-The design and construction of the structure shall conform to an applicable load and resistance factor design specification for steel structures.
+The design and construction of the structure shall conform to either an applicable load and resistance factor design specification for steel structures or to an applicable allowable strength design specification for steel structures.
 Because factored load combinations account for the reduced probabilities of maximum loads acting concurrently, the design strengths given in this Specification shall not be increased.
-Appendix B is included as an alternative approach.